oVirt/ovirt-site/source/documentation/bootstrap/md-Installation_Guide/en-US/appe-Preparing_a_Remote_PostgreSQL_Database_for_Use_with_the_oVirt_Engine.html.md

-# Preparing a Remote PostgreSQL Database for Use with the Red Hat Virtualization Manager
+# Appendix D: Preparing a Remote PostgreSQL Database for Use with the oVirt Engine

-Optionally configure a PostgreSQL database on a remote Red Hat Enterprise Linux 7 machine to use as the Manager database.
-By default, the Red Hat Virtualization Manager's configuration script, `engine-setup`, creates and configures the Manager database locally on the Manager machine.
-For automatic database configuration, see [Red Hat Enterprise Virtualization Manager Configuration Overview](Red_Hat_Enterprise_Virtualization_Manager_Configuration_Overview).
-To set up the Manager database with custom values on the Manager machine, see [Preparing a Local Manually-Configured PostgreSQL Database for Use with the Red Hat Enterprise Virtualization Manager](appe-Preparing_a_Local_Manually-Configured_PostgreSQL_Database_for_Use_with_the_Red_Hat_Enterprise_Virtualization_Manager).
+Optionally configure a PostgreSQL database on a remote Enterprise Linux 7 machine to use as the Engine database.
+By default, the oVirt Engine's configuration script, `engine-setup`, creates and configures the Engine database locally on the Engine machine.
+To set up the Engine database with custom values on the Engine machine, see [Appendix E: Preparing a Local Manually-Configured PostgreSQL Database for Use with the oVirt Engine](appe-Preparing_a_Local_Manually-Configured_PostgreSQL_Database_for_Use_with_the_oVirt_Engine).

-Use this procedure to configure the database on a machine that is separate from the machine where the Manager is installed.
-Set up this database before you configure the Manager; you must supply the database credentials during `engine-setup`.
+Use this procedure to configure the database on a machine that is separate from the machine where the Engine is installed.
+Set up this database before you configure the Engine; you must supply the database credentials during `engine-setup`.

 **Note:** The `engine-setup` and `engine-backup --mode=restore` commands only support system error messages in the `en_US.UTF8` locale, even if the system locale is different.